 When Do You Have to Start Repaying Non-Recourse Loans?

-- Your lawsuit results in a victory (either a settlement agreement or award in court).
+- Your lawsuit results in a victory (a settlement agreement or an award in court).

 - The at-fault party and their attorney send your lawyer a check for the compensation amount.

 - Your lawyer writes High Rise Financial a check for the agreed-upon repayment amount, takes out their attorney’s fees, and sends the remainder to you.

 There are no more steps to take, and you don’t have to remember any monthly payment deadlines.
 It’s important to know that “non-recourse” means that you are NOT personally liable for the debt associated with your pre-settlement legal funding.
 If you lose your lawsuit and get no compensation, you keep the funds and do not have to pay us back!

 How Long Do I Have to Repay a Non-Recourse Loan?